The Divine Deathfeatured

 She is the Destruction

-that makes space for Newness
+that makes space for Newness;

-the womb that alchemizes Life
+the womb that alchemizes

-the Home to which it returns
+the Home to which Life returns

 to be reborn anew.